Adrian-Ng/Adrian-Ng.github.io/_SQL/dml/02-dml-insert.md

 ---
-title: "DML: SELECT Statements"
+title: "DML: INSERT Statements"
-permalink: /SQL/dml/select/
+permalink: /SQL/dml/insert/
 excerpt: "A look at ways of writing SELECT statements in SQL by Adrian Ng"
 toc: true
 ---